geehexx/superprompts/docs/mcp_reference.md

 ## Overview

 The SuperPrompts MCP server provides access to AI prompts through the Model Context Protocol (MCP).
-It exposes prompts as MCP tools that can be used by AI assistants.
+It exposes prompts as MCP prompts that can be used by AI assistants.

 ## Server Details